-Rock Creek Reservoir offers excellent seasonal fishing for stocked rainbow trout as well as fair fishing for warmwater species.
+Rock Creek Reservoir offers excellent seasonal fishing for stocked rainbow trout and fair fishing for warm-water species.

 The small reservoir, just a little over 100 acres at full pool, is located on the eastern edge of the Mt.
 Hood National Forest, west of Tygh Valley and south of Hood River and The Dalles.

-Rock Creek is most notable to anglers during the early spring, which is when the Oregon Department of Fish and Wildlife stocks the reservoir with plenty of hatchery raised rainbow trout.
+Rock Creek is most notable to anglers during the early spring when the Oregon Department of Fish and Wildlife stocks the reservoir with plenty of hatchery-raised rainbow trout.

 Stocking starts early here compared to many Central Oregon waters, perhaps as early as late March and continuing several times through April and possibly a little after.

 At an elevation of 4,600 feet, it will still be quite cold up here in the spring, so come prepared for potentially frigid weather.

 The early season is by far your best bet because the reservoir was built to impound water for irrigation and will be full or fairly close to it in the spring.